MultiSafepay/docs/content/point-of-sale/smartPOS-features.md

 ## How to define your closing order flow

-Upon completed or declined payment, the customer is redirected to a page that confirms the outcome of the payment process.
+Upon completed or declined payment, the customer can be redirected to a page that confirms the outcome of the payment process, OR go back automatically to your app.
-Example: "Payment is completed successfully".
+Example message on the confirmation screen: "Payment is completed successfully".

 You can customize this flow:

 1. Go to **Settings** > Payment > *Close timeout*
 2. To display the confirmation screen for a fixed amount of time, select the seconds from the dropdown.
-If you want the customer to proceed without any confirmation screen, for example to redirect to your own application environment, you can *deactivate* the functionality.
+This is the timeout of the "Completed" page.
+If you select *disabled*, there is no automatic timeout, and you will need to press *Close Order* to close the confirmation screen and return to your own application.

 Note: This applies to both cloud mode and native application setups.